Also known as: single-leg rdl, single leg rdl, single-leg deadlift, unilateral rdl, single-leg hamstring hinge

 How to Do Single leg romanian deadlifts

-- Repeat and switch: Perform all reps on one leg with a controlled tempo, then switch sides.
-Reduce reps or use support if balance or strength are limited.
+5. Repeat and switch: Perform all reps on one leg with controlled tempo and no momentum, then switch legs; aim for equal reps and focus on balance.

 Muscle Groups